emacs-mirror/emacs/mps/manual/source/topic/error.rst

 The modular nature of the MPS means that it is not usually possible for a function description to list the possible error codes that it might return.
-A function in the public interface typically calls methods of an :term:`arena class` and one or more :term:`pool classes
-<pool class>`, any of which might fail.
-The MPS is extensible with new
-arena and pool classes, which might fail in new and interesting ways, so the only future-proof behaviour is for a :term:`client program` to assume that any MPS function that returns a result code can return
+A function in the public interface typically calls methods of an :term:`arena class` and one or more :term:`pool classes`, any of which might fail.
+The MPS is extensible with new arena and pool classes, which might fail in new and interesting ways, so the only future-proof behaviour is for a :term:`client program` to assume that any MPS function that returns a result code can return